Welcome to the AHS Media Center

 The primary goal of our instruction is to continue to grow the independent skills developed in middle school to meet academic expectations at the high school level.

-Karen Pelletier is the media specialist at AHS.
+Karen Pelletier is the Media Specialist at Amsterdam High School.
 Her favorite book is the Bible.

 The library is open from 7:45 a.m. to 2:30 p.m.

-The Amsterdam High School uses an online catalog powered by HFM BOCES, available through any device that has Internet service, that can help students find the library’s resources by title, author, subject, series, call number, and keyword search.
+The Amsterdam High School uses an online catalog powered by HFM BOCES – School Library System, available through any device that has Internet service, that can help students find the library’s resources by title, author, subject, series, call number, and keyword search.

 The media center is open to all students who have academic work to do.
 This typically occurs during advisory periods or at the discretion of individual teachers.
 In addition, teachers may schedule library time for a variety of reasons.